King's College, Cambridge: Music

-King's College is home to the Choir of King's College, Cambridge, which was founded in the fifteenth century and is now one of today's most well-renowned representatives of the English choral tradition.
-In 2013 the choir launched its own label, King's College Recordings, which would allow it to gain more artistic freedom over its releases.
+King's College is home to the Choir of King's College, Cambridge, which was founded in the 15th century and is now one of today's most well-renowned representatives of the English choral tradition.
+In 2013, the choir launched its own label, King's College Recordings, allowing it to gain more artistic freedom over its releases.
 Its releases and worldwide fame have led to global tours and performances.
 The Choir of King's College sings evensong and Eucharist services on all days of the week apart from Mondays, with two services on a Sunday.
 It is currently led by the incumbent Director of Music, Daniel Hyde.

 The other resident choir of the college is the mixed-voice choir King's Voices, founded in October 1997 under Dr John Butt, with the intention of giving women in King's the opportunity to sing in the chapel and be eligible for choral awards within the college.
 Currently, the choir sings evensong every Monday in university term, as well as performing at King's College Music Society (KCMS) and college events throughout the year.
 King's Voices has also appeared on albums alongside the Choir of King's College, most recently in the Te Deum and Magnificat of the Collegium Regale service by Herbert Howells on a double album of music by Howells.
-Sopranos in King's Voices also featured in a live recording of Britten's St Nicolas alongside the BBC Singers and Britten Sinfonia as part of Sir Stephen Cleobury's Farewell Concert, broadcast on BBC Radio 3 in 2019.
+Sopranos in King's Voices also featured in a live recording of Benjamin Britten's Saint Nicolas alongside the BBC Singers and Britten Sinfonia as part of Sir Stephen Cleobury's Farewell Concert, broadcast on BBC Radio 3 in 2019.
 The choir's current director is Ben Parry, who is assistant director of Music at King's.